lesiak/snippets-of-knowledge/AWS.md

 - [Encrypting Amazon RDS resources](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html)
 - [Stopping an Amazon RDS DB instance temporarily](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_StopInstance.html)
 - [Creating a database account using IAM authentication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.DBAccounts.html)
+  > With MariaDB and MySQL, authentication is handled by `AWSAuthenticationPlugin`—an AWS-provided plugin that works seamlessly with IAM to authenticate your users.
+Connect to the DB instance as the master user or a different user who can create users and grant privileges.
+After connecting, issue the `CREATE USER` statement, as shown in the following example.
+  > ```
+  >CREATE USER 'jane_doe' IDENTIFIED WITH AWSAuthenticationPlugin AS 'RDS';
+  >```
+  > The `IDENTIFIED WITH` clause allows MariaDB and MySQL to use the `AWSAuthenticationPlugin` to authenticate the database account (`jane_doe`).
+The `AS 'RDS'` clause refers to the authentication method.
+Make sure the specified database user name is the same as a resource in the IAM policy for IAM database access.
 - [Managing capacity automatically with Amazon RDS storage autoscaling](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.StorageTypes.html#USER_PIOPS.Autoscaling)
 - [Encrypt an existing Amazon RDS for PostgreSQL DB instance | DMS to synchronize new data](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/encrypt-an-existing-amazon-rds-for-postgresql-db-instance.html)
 - [Using SSL/TLS to encrypt a connection to a DB instance or cluster](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html)